 “It’s not love—it’s the heart,” I said, stepping closer.
 I placed my hand gently on his chest.

 “⧨3Ⲡ1 4☥ ᗶ3.”
-The ancient words slipped from my tongue, but all that followed was a faint glimmer of light, like a firefly too tired to shine.
-Must be the power the prince senses, I thought, or maybe just a reluctant light.
+The ancient words slipped from my tongue—a phrase I’d encountered in one of the scrolls.
+If the power truly existed, then perhaps this word was the key to unlocking it.
+But all that emerged was a faint glimmer of light, like a weary firefly struggling to glow.
+This must be the power the prince senses, I thought, or perhaps just a reluctant spark.

 “What are you doing?” the prince asked, confusion and suspicion mixing in his tone, as if he couldn’t decide whether I was crazy or had a strange hobby.